-- identified themselves as having recent experience or expertise in online teaching and learning, or supporting faculty in the design and development of effective online teaching and learning environments
+- have recent experience or expertise in online teaching and learning, or supporting faculty in the design and development of effective online teaching and learning environments;

-- indicated a willingness to coach and mentor other faculty
+- are willing to coach and mentor other faculty;

-- indicated a willingness to participate as a course reviewer
+- are willing to participate as a course reviewer;

-- identified a willingness to contribute to the Community of online practitioners
+- are willing to contribute to the SUNY Community of online practitioners.

 Deborah Raines, University at Buffalo